tonykhaov/dotfiles/README.md

 1. Browser bookmarks

-- chrome://bookmarks/ > Export bookmarks
+- chrome://bookmarks/ > Export bookmarks and store it in a hard drive

 2. OneTab

 - chrome-extension://chphlpgkkbolifaimnlloiipkdnihall/import-export.html > copy
   export urls > save them in Apple Notes

+3. Important files

+- Transfer `~/Documents` to a hard drive

+---

+## My folder structure

+- `~/Downloads`: temporary folder where files are downloaded.
+If they are important I move them otherwise they'll just end up being deleted.
+- `~/Documents`: personal folder where important files are stored.